osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 ### Documentation

-The documentation for osm2pgsql has recently moved to a new website at osm2pgsql.org.
+In 2020 the documentation for osm2pgsql has moved to a new website at osm2pgsql.org.
 Lots of examples have been put on the website, too.
 There is still work to be done to complete the docs.
 This can be done "on the side" whenever it makes sense.
+It would also be nice to amend the documentation with some tutorials and how-to type documents.

 ### Configuration / Command Line